RobertoVidauurri/git-github/README.md

 # git-github

-This is my firts readme for tutorial purpose
+This is my first readme for tutorial purpose